 Empty Representation

 An element occurrence has an empty representation if the occurrence does not have a nil representation and it conforms to the grammar for SimpleEmptyElementRep or ComplexEmptyElementRep.
 Specifically, the EmptyElementInitiator and EmptyElementTerminator regions must be conformant with dfdl:emptyValueDelimiterPolicy and the occurrence's SimpleContent or ComplexContent region in the data must be of length zero.
-(If non-conformant it is not a processing error and the representation is not empty).
+(If non-conformant it is not a Processing Error and the representation is not empty).

 LeadingAlignment, TrailingAlignment, PrefixLength regions may be present.

 The empty representation is special in DFDL because when parsing it is used to determine when default values are created in the Infoset.
-The empty representation can require initiators or terminators be present to enable data formats which explicitly distinguish occurrences with empty string/hexBinary values from occurrences that are absent.
-See Section 9.5 Element Defaults below about default values.
+The empty representation can require initiators or terminators be present to enable data formats which explicitly distinguish occurrences with empty string/hexBinary values from occurrences that are missing or are absent.
+See Section 9.4 Element Defaults below about default values.
 Hence, the empty representation might not be zero-length. it may require specific non-zero-length syntax in the data stream.

 The empty representation is not possible for fixed-length elements with a non-zero length.